Draft & Mast Height Restrictions

 - A third entrance is the Little Bras d'Or.
 This is restricted to power craft with an air-draft less than 6.4 m (21') and draft less than 3 m (10').

-The Bras d'Or Lakes system comprises two bodies of water; the northern basin or "Little" lake and the southern basin or "Big" lake, separated by Barra Strait which lies between the villages of Grand Narrows and Iona.
+The Bras d'Or Lakes system comprises two bodies of water; the northern basin, Great Bras d'Or Lake, known as the "Little Lake" and the southern basin, Bras d'Or Lake, or the "Big Lake", separated by Barra Strait between the villages of Grand Narrows and Iona.
 A bascule highway bridge and a swing railway bridge located here allow passage of vessels between the lakes.
 There are no overhead restrictions at the bridges, the channel through the bridges is 31.7 m (104') wide and the minimum charted depth in the centre of the channel is generally over 10 m (33') but the chart shows one spot depth in the centre of the channel of 8 m (26.2') beneath the railway bridge.
 The railway company ceased operations on this section of track in 2015.
-The railway bridge will rarely close.
+The railway bridge will rarely be closed.

 In more detail, the main entrance from the north is through the Great Bras d'Or channel, passing through a dredged channel over Middle Shoal at the entrance to Great Bras d'Or, then passing beneath the Seal Island Bridge and under high voltage power lines at Munro Point.